Degrees and Certifications:

 My twin daughters are busy with their families.
 Gwen and her husband are Medical Illustrators in NYC and Rochester, NY.
-They are busy with their children, Esther, Ezra, and Eleanor.
-Mady and her family have lived in Europe, and enjoyed exploring the many different art centers there.
+They are busy with their children.
+Mady and her family have lived in Europe, and have enjoyed exploring the many different art centers there.
 They are involved with many activities including discovery of our Nation's National Parks.
 They have traveled to 49 of the 50 states!

 My daughters and one of my sons-in-law graduated from NEISD schools.
 I support the NEISD PTA, as I did at my children's schools.
 I have a Texas PTA Life Membership.

 When I am away from the classroom, I spend time drawing, experimental painting, working with clay, wood, and stone, reading!, researching history, playing the piano, and taking train-rides across the United States with my husband.
 I prefer "staying close to the ground" when I travel, but we have flown in order to visit our family in Europe. (eeek) Our gardens and animals also keep us busy at home.